Top 7 Threat Intelligence Platforms & Software in 2025

 5/5

-Rapid7 Threat Command is a threat intelligence solution that incorporates features of IntSights, a TIP that Rapid7 acquired in 2021.
+Rapid7 Threat Command is a threat intelligence solution incorporating IntSights features, a TIP that Rapid7 acquired in 2021.
 Its key features include IOC prioritization, threat scoring, and integrations with open-source intelligence feeds.
-Threat Command also integrates with InsightIDR, Rapid7’s combined SIEM, EDR, and incident response platform.
-If your business is considering multiple enterprise products from Rapid7, Threat Command is a great choice.
+Threat Command integrates with InsightIDR, Rapid7’s combined SIEM, EDR, and incident response platform.
+If your business is considering multiple products from Rapid7, Threat Command is a great choice.

 Pros